merriammassey/book-search/README.md

 ## Installation

-From the terminal in the root directory, run npm i then npm start.
+Clone the repo.
+Then, from the terminal in the root directory, run `npm i` then `npm start`.

 ## Usage